Page County - Route 340 - Cub Run Bridge

 Safety will be improved on Route 340 with straighter approaches to the new bridge.
 The new structure will accommodate modern traffic loads and vehicle weights.

-Motorists should be alert for lane closures and flagging operations.
+Traffic shifted to temporary road alignment in December 2016.
+Motorists should be alert for shoulder closures and occasional flagging operations.
 Speed limit throughout work zone is 45 miles per hour.

 Traffic alerts can also be found on the VDOT website under Travel Center, Travel advisories and lane closures.
 Click on the area of the state you are interested in, and view current travel advisories and lane closures.
 Click here to go to the Staunton District Travel Center page: Staunton District